 Two decades later, Giap's northern Communist forces also wore down the U.S. military, forcing them out of the former South Vietnam.

-"It can be said that some of the country's most glorious and most important events are associated with his name and his cause," Do Quy Doan, vice culture minister, said at a reception in Hanoi this week ahead of Giap's birthday on Thursday.
+"It can be said that some of the country's most glorious and most important events are associated with his name and his cause," Do Quy Doan, vice minister of Information and Communications, said at a reception in Hanoi this week ahead of Giap's birthday on Thursday.

 The four-star general has been hospitalized for about two years.
 But Giap continues to sign cards _ including a thank-you note to his "comrades" for their outpouring of birthday wishes _ and is still briefed every few days about international and national events, said Col. Nguyen Huyen, Giap's personal secretary for 35 years.

 "He has helped to defeat two major powers," Huyen said.
 "Gen. Giap is the big brother of the heroic Vietnamese People's Army."

 Though he was shoved out of the inner circle of political power decades ago, the slight white-haired military strategist remains a national treasure and still welcomed foreign leaders to his French-style villa in Hanoi until three years ago.

 In 2009, he spoke forcefully against a bauxite mining plan in Vietnam's Central Highlands, calling on the government to reconsider the Chinese-led project because it posed environmental and security risks.
 He also protested the demolition of Hanoi's historic parliament house, Ba Dinh Hall.
 Both projects, however, went ahead.

 The country's top leaders, including Communist Party chief Nguyen Phu Trong, President Truong Tan Sang and Prime Minister Nguyen Tan Dung visited Giap on Wednesday to congratulate him on reaching the milestone, the party newspaper Nhan Dan reported Thursday.
 There were no photos or any mention in state-run media about Giap's ill health or that he has long been hospitalized.